 Once clicked, the file row will expand to show all the columns and their current data types.

-Once done, the list of columns will be updated to show the new casted columns and you would be able to access them using the editor.
+Once done, the list of columns will be updated to show the new casted columns, and you can access them using the editor.